Kemi-Oluwadahunsi/Intersection-Observer-API-Lesson/README.md

 ### 2. Infinite Scrolling

 **Description:**
-Loads more data as the user scrolls down a list — just like social media feeds.
+Loads more data as the user scrolls down a list, just like social media feeds.

 **Use Case:**
 Ideal for blogs, feeds, and dynamic content fetching.